 We provide a dedicated set of iPads for each grade.
 Additionally, 4th and 5th grades have mobile laptop carts in their classrooms.

 Woodworking has been a hallmark of Catlin Gabel’s program from the very beginning.
-Every other week for 80 minutes, Lower School students go to the woodshop for the ultimate in hands-on learning.
+Every other week for 80 minutes, Lower School students head to the woodshop for the ultimate in hands-on learning.
 In addition to gaining practical carpentry skills, learning a traditional craft like woodworking allows students to practice patience, craftsmanship, design, and dexterity.
 Woodworking is a terrific tool (pun noted) for applying math, creative thinking, conceptualization, and imagination.
 In the early grade we introduce pattern making, measurement, and hand tools including hammers, saws, and nails.
-By 4th grade students use eclectic tools and equipment, follow complex written directions, and explore composition, proportion, scale, and balance.
+By 4th grade students use the scroll saw, follow complex written directions, and explore composition, proportion, scale, and balance.
 In 5th grade, we emphasize lathe work and Native American carving.